timburr1/timburr1.github.io/_posts/2022-11-13-this-machine.md

 ---

 ## Hardware
-Desktop computer specs, updated a little in 2022:
+Desktop computer specs, upgraded a bit since it was originally built in 2012:
 <table class="pcpp-part-list">
   <thead>
     <tr>